hammad25/the-boutique-hotel/README.md

 ## Testing
 ### test cases
 * Through out the project I have carried out regular testing using print statments
-* A booking system that to create and display bookings
+* A booking system that creates,stores and display bookings
 ![Booking]()
 * Navigate throught the menu and sub menu
 ![Booking]()